mlcsec/huntsman/README.md

 ### --uri-confirm

-Confirms positive HTTP responses for hunter.io source URIs and the presence of emails and user information.
+Confirm positive HTTP responses for hunter.io source URIs and the presence of emails and user information.
 Does NOT provide any context (see `--uri-context`):

 ![](https://github.com/mlcsec/huntsman/blob/main/.github/confirm-email-uris.png)

 ### --uri-context

 Confirm positive HTTP responses, presence of email address, first name, last name, and the surrounding context for the user information identified in hunter.io source URIs.
-This aids in confirming the validity of the account information as I have encounted false positives in the past.
+This aids in confirming the validity of the account information as I have encountered false positives in the past.

-The primary purpose was identifying the context the email or user information was used in to create realistic pretexts for phishing or SE.
+The primary purpose of this functionality is identifying the context the email or user information was used in to create realistic pretexts for phishing or SE.
 The example below demonstrates this as the `lisa@stripe.com` email should be used for emailing CVs.
 This provides us with a 'pre-configured' pretext for the user as opposed to blindly creating one based on a list of emails for the target company.

 ![](https://github.com/mlcsec/huntsman/blob/main/.github/context-cv-email-pretext.png)